choria-legacy/marionette-collective/website/simplerpc/clients.md

 By default the client will communicate with all machines at the same time.
 This might not be desired as you might affect a DOS on related components.

-As of version 1.3.2 you can instruct the client to communicate with remote agents in batches and sleep between each batch.
-This requires that your collective is running with the direct addressing mode introduced in 1.3.1.
+You can instruct the client to communicate with remote agents in batches and sleep between each batch.

 Any client application has this capability using the _--batch_ and _--batch-sleep-time_ command line options.